Which of the following statements is true about the Diels-Alder r... | Channels for Pearson+

 1

-Identify the Diels-Alder reaction as a type of pericyclic reaction, specifically a cycloaddition reaction.
+Understand the Diels-Alder reaction: It is a type of cycloaddition reaction that forms a six-membered ring by combining a conjugated diene and a dienophile.

-Understand that the Diels-Alder reaction involves a diene and a dienophile, where the diene provides four π-electrons and the dienophile provides two π-electrons.
+Identify the type of cycloaddition: The Diels-Alder reaction is specifically a [4+2] cycloaddition, meaning it involves the interaction of four π electrons from the diene and two π electrons from the dienophile.

-Recognize that the Diels-Alder reaction is classified as a [4+2] cycloaddition because it involves the combination of four π-electrons from the diene and two π-electrons from the dienophile.
+Clarify the mechanism: The Diels-Alder reaction proceeds through a concerted mechanism, meaning all bond-making and bond-breaking processes occur simultaneously without intermediates like radicals or carbocations.

-Note that the Diels-Alder reaction proceeds through a concerted mechanism, meaning that bonds are formed and broken in a single step without the formation of intermediates such as carbocations or radicals.
+Compare with other cycloadditions: A [2+2] cycloaddition involves two π electrons from each reactant, which is not characteristic of the Diels-Alder reaction.

-Conclude that the statement 'It is a [4+2] cycloaddition reaction' is true, as it accurately describes the nature of the Diels-Alder reaction.
+Conclude the correct statement: Based on the understanding of the Diels-Alder reaction, the true statement is that it is a [4+2] cycloaddition reaction.

 Watch next